ViRGIS-Team/UnityTransportDiscovery/README.md

 It has been made into a standalone package and has been updated for more recent versions of Netcode for GameObjects.

 The example code has been moved to a separate test project to avoid overstuffing this package and to keep things simple.
+See this project - which is what we use to test the package https://github.com/ViRGIS-Team/UD-Test-Project

 # Installation